7 Anonymization Methods

 Choose the right protection method for your compliance requirements.
-From complete redaction to reversible encryption, we've got you covered.
+From complete redaction to reversible encryption and passthrough, we've got you covered.

 Redact